hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

 ...
 ```

+#### 2. About client software options

-#### 2. The documentation describes several client software that you can use to interact with the HPE Ezmeral Object Store.
+The documentation describes several client software that you can use to interact with the HPE Ezmeral Object Store.
 I would like to add the following clarification:

 When using the `mc` command-line tool or the `s3cmd` command-line tool to interact with HPE Ezmeral Data Fabric Object Store without completing the configuration of "[Enabling S3 Virtual-Host-Style Requests](https://docs.datafabric.hpe.com/72/AdvancedInstallation/Enabling_object_store.html#concept_isb_53h_5bb__section_nnp_kr2_bvb)", some commands will not work properly.